Guide by Sjaak Alperstain

 You can also filter the graph by individual proxy users and within preset or custom date ranges.

 You can limit your traffic usage on each individual proxy user that you have created.

-To do so, visit our dashboard and select the Authentication method section once you are logged in.
+To do so, visit our dashboard and select the Proxy setup section once you are logged in.